Lord Robert Seymour: Career

-Seymour-Conway transferred into the 1st Foot Guards as a Captain-Lieutenant on 7 November 1775, and became captain of a company in the regiment on 30 January 1776.

 He gave up his seat at Lisburn that year, but continued to sit for Orford.
 He served as an aide-de-camp to Sir Henry Clinton in America from 1780 to 1781, but resigned his commission in 1782.

 In Parliament, Seymour-Conway followed the rest of his family in supporting the North Ministry and the Fox-North Coalition, and opposing the ministry of Shelburne.
 In 1784, he turned over the Orford seat to his younger brother, George, having purchased a seat at Wootton Bassett from Henry St John, who managed it.
 In 1787, he bought the estate of Taliaris in Llandeilo, Carmarthenshire, which would become his principal seat.
 He left his Commons seat in 1790, the year that he and his brother Henry were granted, for life, the sinecures of joint prothonotary, clerk of the crown, filazer, and keeper of the declarations of the King's Bench in Ireland.
 By 1816, these offices brought an income of more than £10,000 a year.

 He returned to Parliament for Orford in 1794, and continued to hold the seat until 1807.
 He took some interest in agriculture, as in 1796, he invented a new one-horse cart.
 On 2 December 1803, he was appointed Lieutenant-Colonel Commandant of the 2nd Battalion, Carmarthenshire Volunteers.
 He resigned that command on 6 January 1808.

-After the death of his wife Anne, Seymour made a second marriage, on 2 May 1806, to Hon.
-Anderlechtia Clarissa Chetwynd (d.
-1855), daughter of William Chetwynd, 4th Viscount Chetwynd, but they had no children.

 During the 1807 election, Seymour was returned both for Orford and Carmarthenshire, choosing to sit for the latter, which he represented until 1820.

 On 1 July 1807, Seymour, who owned a house in Portland Place, was sworn a Justice of the Peace for Middlesex.
 He took an active role in civic affairs in London, and was for some time Director of the Poor for his parish of St Marylebone.
 This included a particular interest in the care and treatment of the insane, culminating in his appointment in 1827 to the commission superintending the building of Hanwell Asylum and as a Metropolitan Commissioner in Lunacy in 1828.
 However, he was now approaching the end of his life and played little active role as a Lunatic Commissioner.

 In 1829, Seymour funded the building of the north transept and a vicarage for Taliaris Chapel.

+Personal life

+On 15 June 1773, Lord Robert was married to Anne Delmé, a daughter of Peter Delmé, MP for Ludgershall and Southampton.
+Before her death on 29 November 1804, they were the parents of five children: